mylofi/local-vault/README.md

 }
 ```

-For further information about client-side storage limitations, and guidance in choosing which mechanism to use, [read the documentation for **Client Storage**](https://github.com/mylofi/client-storage?tab=readme-ov-file#storage-limitations).
+For further information about client-side storage limitations, and guidance in choosing which mechanism to use, [read the documentation for **Storage**](https://github.com/byojs/storage?tab=readme-ov-file#storage-limitations).

 ## Deployment / Import